Bloch sphere analog of qudits using Heisenberg-Weyl Operators

-Ensuring that the terms in Eq.(\ref{coeff}) are non-negative results in positive semi-definite density matrix $\rho$. $a_1=\Tr\rho=1>0$ is trivially satisfied.
-Where as, $a_2=\frac{(1-\Tr\rho^2)}{2!}\geq 0$ imposes the following constraint

-This constraint simply states that the physical states must lie inside a four-D sphere of radius one.
-The only condition remaining to be satisfied now is $a_3\geq0$, which has the following form \begin{widetext}
+whereby construction, $a_1=1$, and $a_2\geq 0$ imposes the constraint $|\bm n|^2\leq1$.
+This constraint simply states that the physical states must lie inside a sphere of radius one in $\mathbb{R}^4$.
+The only condition remaining to be satisfied now is $a_3\geq0$, which simplifies to the following form after simple algebra,